No products in the cart.

 “Organic” has become somewhat of a buzzword in recent years.
-Consumers believe natural food and skincare products are better than their non-organic counterparts, and they spend billions of dollars on them every year.
+Consumers believe organic CBD products and natural food and skincare items are better than their non-organic counterparts, and they spend billions of dollars on them every year.
 But do consumers really understand what organic means?

 This increase is unsurprising as consumers are bombarded daily with messaging about the superiority of organic products.
 But many people who buy organic foods don’t really understand what the term entails.

 Organic brands use products and a process in the growth and preparation of goods that will not harm the earth or living beings.
 That’s a simple definition of the term.

 However, the word organic also encompasses how something is grown as well as a certification.
 A company or farm doesn’t have to be certified organic to grow organically.
 But with a certification, a brand will receive a US Certified Organic stamp, which carries a lot of weight with consumers.

 Companies in the hemp industry, however, are not allowed to get a certification.
 Our company, Kat’s Naturals, is an example.
 Our farm is certified organic because of its growing practices.
 But once our hemp turns into CBD products, our remedies are no longer certified even though we make them with 100% organic ingredients.

 Cannabidiol is still considered a gray area to most U.S. organizations—and because of the ambiguity that surrounds CBD, certifying agencies refuse to give our remedies the organic stamp it deserves.